diffplug/blowdryer/README.md

 ### Setup with something besides GitHub

-`Blowdryer.immutableUrl` (TODO, link to javadoc) returns a `File` containing the downloaded content of the given URL.
+[`Blowdryer.immutableUrl`](https://javadoc.io/static/com.diffplug/blowdryer/0.2.0/com/diffplug/blowdryer/Blowdryer.html#immutableUrl-java.lang.String-) returns a `File` containing the downloaded content of the given URL.
 It's on you to guarantee that the content of that URL is immutable.

-When you setup the Blowdryer plugin in your `settings.gradle`, you're telling Blowdryer what URL scheme to use when resolving a call to `Blowdryer.file` (TODO, link to javadoc), for example:
+When you setup the Blowdryer plugin in your `settings.gradle`, you're telling Blowdryer what URL scheme to use when resolving a call to [`Blowdryer.file`](https://javadoc.io/static/com.diffplug/blowdryer/0.2.0/com/diffplug/blowdryer/Blowdryer.html#file-java.lang.String-), for example:

 ```java
 //blowdryer {